mdn/curriculum/curriculum/2-core/2-semantic-html.md

 Learning outcomes:

-- Correct usage of elements for emphasis and importance, such as `<strong>` and `<em>`
+- Correct usage of elements for emphasis and importance, such as `<strong>` and `<em>`.

 <!-- -->

-- Understand that HTML elements exist for representing other less common semantic requirements, for example:
+- Understand HTML elements that represent other less common semantic requirements, for example:

-  - Quotations
+  - Quotations.

-  - Abbreviations and acronyms
+  - Abbreviations and acronyms.

-  - Addresses
+  - Addresses.

-  - Times and dates
+  - Times and dates.

-  - Superscript and subscript
+  - Superscript and subscript.

-  - HTML entities
+  - HTML entities.

-  - Other text markup features such as `<u>`, `<s>`, and `<ruby>`
+  - Other text markup features such as `<u>`, `<s>`, and `<ruby>`.

 > **Notes**:
 >